Takakiriy/new-commit/README.md

 This behavior corresponds to `git status` and `git diff`.

 - The output for different files is the same as the `diff -qr` command
-- Unstaged changes in git also copy into the `.commit_new` folder
+- Unstaged changes in git commands to the parent `.git` folder are also copied into `.commit_new` folder
 - Files in `.commit_new` folders are turned on read-only attribute

 Sample commands: